georgimarinov/SMAC-seq-scripts/README.md

 NMI.min50cov.1bp.TIF-seq-updated.CTT1.TSS-600bp.2018-07-05_Diamide_0min -expectedMaxDist 1500
 ```

-If running genome, split the genome into overlapping bins for paralellization efficiency, e.g. 50-kbp in size with a 10-kbp stride, and calculate a separate matrix for each, then take the average NMI values for each pair of coordinates for downstream analyses.
+If running genome-wide, split the genome into overlapping bins for paralellization efficiency, e.g. 50-kbp in size with a 10-kbp stride, and calculate a separate matrix for each, then take the average NMI values for each pair of coordinates for downstream analyses.